mayors + city leaders

 Participating fully and actively in all in-person sessions this summer in New York City and then in the required sessions every six weeks via our virtual state-of-the-art classroom

 Nominating and ensuring the full participation of two senior leaders from their administration to participate in the similarly intensive, complementary senior leaders programming

 Completing a personal leadership assessment with results debriefed by a professional coach

-Following the kickoff in July, committing their city to advancing improvements in one or more key practices for which their city will receive additional programming and support – and following up with their teams to ensure and promote progress
+Following the kickoff in July, committing their city to advancing improvements in a key practice (e.g. cross-boundary collaboration, using data and evidence, innovation) for which their city will receive deeper programming, support, and development of their teams — and following up with their teams to ensure and promote progress

-Sharing progress, challenges and insights with the Initiative throughout the year, including participating in a 30-minute onboarding call before the program begins and three additional check-ins throughout the program
+Sharing progress, challenges, and insights with the initiative throughout the year, including a 30-minute onboarding call before the program begins and three additional check-ins throughout the program